Personal responsibility is a pathway to honor and trust

 In 1948, Harry Truman made an executive order at the risk of losing popularity: he determined that segregation within the U.S. military was illegal.
 It was an election year, and this decision could have cost him the presidency.

-But he made the decision anyway, because it was the right thing to do.
+Regardless, he made the decision because it was the right thing to do.
 And he was prepared to accept the consequences of his behavior.
 That seems a rather quaint and even antiquated notion now, doesn’t it?